scottblechman/flood-safety-simulation/readme.md

 ## CS 4331 - Project 2

 ### Purpose
 Using Apple's ARKit, we aim to create an app that will place players in the middle of a flash flood.
-Their objective, will be to reach a spot safe from the flood waters while avoiding the dangers of a flash flood such as deep and rapidly moving water.
+The game's objective will be to reach a spot safe from the flood waters while avoiding the dangers of a flash flood such as deep and rapidly moving water.
 Players will be scored based on their ability to reach safety while avoiding these hazards.

 ### Tools Used
+#### Xcode
+The simulation is written natively in Swift 4.
+The system architecture is covered in the [Application Architecture](https://github.com/scottblechman/flood-safety-simulation#application-architecture) section.
+Available through the [Apple Developer Program](https://developer.apple.com/xcode/).

-#### Apple ARKit
+#### ARKit
-ARKit modeling is used both to visualize rising flood waters and to create elevation environment data used to coordinate water models.
-Other iOS utilities are used, including CoreLocation to coordinate elevation model creation.
+Native iOS augmented reality library.
+Used to render simulated water over real-world terrain, and to include terrain models in the simulated world for more realistic water actions.
+More information can be found [here](https://developer.apple.com/arkit/).

 #### National Elevation Dataset
 All elevation data used in the creation of this app was taken from the National Elevation Dataset (NED), available [here](https://viewer.nationalmap.gov/basic/?basemap=b1&category=ned,nedsrc&title=3DEP%20View).